sachsmc/testassay/README.md

 # testassay

 An R package to facilitate assay validation in a hypothesis testing framework.
-This is a companion to the following paper, currently under review:
+This is a companion to the following paper:

 Michael P Fay, Michael C Sachs, and Kazutoyo Miura. *A Hypothesis Testing Framework for Validating an Assay for Precision*.
-(2016), Under Review.
+(2018), Statistics in Medicine, 37(4):519-529.

 ### Abstract